v-hirak/explaining-MT-difficulty/README.md

 ### WALS Features

 12 WALS features (20A-29A) from the "Morphology" category and one (81A) from the "Word Order" category.
-Feature values correspond to their order in the respective WALS features.
+Feature values are discrete and correspond to their order in the respective WALS features.

 - `20A`: Fusion of Selected Inflectional Formatives.
 Available for 38 languages.
 - `21A`: Exponence of Selected Inflectional Formatives.
 Available for 38 languages.